MY STORY

 THE TURNING POINT

-When I was laid off, the first feeling that surfaced was panic but then relief.
+When I was laid off, the first feeling that surfaced was panic.
+Then, underneath it, relief.

 Not because I wanted to lose my job, but because something in me had been quietly asking for rest for a long time.
 The layoff gave me a kind of permission I hadn’t been able to give myself.
 It gave me permission to finally stop, listen, and finally tend to the burnout I had been pushing past for years.
 After years in post-secondary education and countless hours on the mat, I was faced with the reality that underneath everything – I wasn’t protected.
 Knowing the signs didn’t mean I was safe from them.